markholloway/markholloway.github.io/_posts/2019-05-20-macos-screencapture-terminal.md

 	-C         capture the cursor as well as the screen. only in non-interactive modes
 	-d         display errors to the user graphically
-	-i         capture screen interactively, by selection or window control key - causes screen shot to go to clipboard space key   - toggle between mouse selection and window selection modes
-				escape key  - cancels interactive screen shot
-	-m         only capture the main monitor, undefined if -i is set -D<display> screen capture or record from the display specified.
-	 			-D 1 is main display, -D 2 secondary, etc.
 	-o         in window capture mode, do not capture the shadow of window -p         screen capture will use the default settings for capture.
 			   The files argument will be ignored